SPIE begins return from COVID-19

 SPIE will do our part to ensure the health and safety of participants, suppliers, and staff attending our conferences.
 As part of this commitment, all SPIE staff will be fully vaccinated prior to arriving on-site.
 Please remember that we all contribute to a safe environment by taking care of ourselves and following guidelines to keep everyone safe.
 Working together, we will have safe conferences.

-For anyone who is unable to travel or if the local conditions change, SPIE is ready with options for remote participation, including live-stream and on-demand presentations, keynote talks, and panel sessions.
+If the local, regional, or national regulations do not allow for in-person events, SPIE is ready with options for remote participation, including live-stream and on-demand presentations, keynote talks, and panel sessions.

 Please see our event homepages for the current status of individual events.